Katharine Montstream’s Journey: From 10-cent Cards to Commissioned Paintings09/16/2020 01:11PM ● By Phyl Newbeck

 Katharine enjoys a wide variety of landscape painting, but she does have some favorite locations.
 “There are certain iconic images I never get sick of,” she says.
 “Camel’s Hump is one because of the beautiful lines.
 It has this sensual profile that is just gorgeous.
 When my daughter was young, she used to say it was like the top of a heart.”
 Although she gravitates toward beauty, Katharine also enjoys painting things that aren’t inherently beautiful like the Burlington train yard and the Moran Plant.
 “When I find something super gritty that people can respond to, that’s enormously satisfying,” she says.
 “I didn’t think the Moran Plant paintings would sell, so it was amazing to see that happen.
 My good patrons liked them, but so did my newer clients.”

 Roughly half of Katharine’s work is plein air—painted outdoors.
 She also uses photographs of her subject matter, not to make her work realistic but to remind her of what she liked about the vista.
 “The photo is a great reference for me,” she says.
 “It’s not for me to get bogged down in the details but to remember where the lines are.”

 2020 has been a difficult year for Katharine in terms of keeping her gallery open but she is pleased to be able to retreat to her studio on Pine Street in the old Recycle North building.
 “It’s contact-less and I can ride my bike there,” she says.

 Thanks to the pandemic, Katharine is doing more commission work than usual but with a twist.
 In the past, she would visit the places she is commissioned to paint, but that hasn’t been possible.

 “I’ve been asking people to send me landscape photos which I’ll paint for $150,” she says.
-“A lot of times it’s challenging because the subject matter might not be what I would usually paint, but people allow me to do my own photo editing.
-I give them my best work of their vision.”
+“A lot of times it’s challenging because the subject matter might not be what I would usually paint, but I have become my own "photo editor" and can edit to give them my best work of their vision."